vidyarathna/vidyarathna/README.md

 ## About Me
 I'm a passionate software engineer with a strong focus on full-stack development and machine learning.
-Currently based in Kasaragod, Kerala, India (UTC +05:30), I'm eager to collaborate on projects that leverage Java, JavaScript, Python, HTML5/CSS3, SQL/MySQL, and machine learning technologies.
+Currently based in Kasaragod, Kerala, India (UTC +05:30).

 - 🔭 I’m currently working on enhancing my skills in machine learning algorithms and web app development.
 - 🌱 I’m currently learning advanced techniques in machine learning and frameworks.